 Those who prepare the reviews are mostly healthcare professionals who volunteer to work in one of the many Cochrane Review Groups, with editorial teams overseeing the preparation and maintenance of the reviews, as well as application of the rigorous quality standards for which Cochrane Reviews have become known.

-The activities of the Collaboration are directed by an elected Steering Group and are supported by staff in Cochrane Entities (Centres, Review Groups, Methods Groups, Fields/Networks) around the world.
+The activities of the Collaboration are directed by an elected Governing Board and are supported by staff in Cochrane Groups (Geographic groups, Review Groups, Methods Groups, Fields/Networks) around the world.